Trail summary

 Getting there

-233km from Melbourne's GPO via the Hume Highway and Mansfield.
+How to get to Alpine National Park233km from Melbourne’s GPO via the Hume Highway and Mansfield.
 Gardiners Hut is accessed from the Gardiners Car park.
 NOTE: that this hut is locked unless you obtain the key first.

 From Melbourne, follow the Hume Highway to the Tallarook turn-off and take the Upper Goulburn Road to the Goulburn Valley Highway, which leads you to Yea From Yea drive to Mansfield on the Maroondah Highway, then follow Mount Buller Road to approximately two kilometres past Merrijig before turning right on to the Howqua Track, (signposted Sheepyard Flat).
 Drive along the gravel road until reaching Sheepyard Flat, where the road’s name changes to Brocks Road.
 Pass Sheepyard Flat and the Tunnel Bend campsites, enter the Alpine National Park and arrive at the car park above Gardiners Hut.